tettou771/ofxBinaryCommunicator/README.md

 ## Contributing

-Bug reports and feature requests are welcome on GitHub Issues.
-Pull requests are also welcome.
+Bug reports, feature requests, and pull requests are welcome on GitHub Issues.